 (4) be construed to require the production or disclosure of any information that is subject to or protected by any applicable privilege or found by the commission to be confidential under section 3 of this rule.

 (c) This rule shall apply at the option of the electing utility.
-A utility exercising its optionto file its case in accordance with this rule shall file a notice of its intent to do so at the time it files its petition for a general rate change.
+A utility exercising its optionelecting to file its general rate case under IC 8-1-2-42.7 shall do so in accordance with this rule and shall submit to the commission a notice of its intent to do so at least 30 days prior to the date it files its petition.

-(d) This rule and its expedited time frame are intended to apply to general rate case filings that comply with this rule.

-(e) After review of the documents filed by the electing utility in its petition for a general rate case, the commission may enter a finding that the:
+(d) After review of the documents filed by the electing utility under IC 8-1-2-42.7 and this rule, the commission may enter a finding that the:

-(1) test year proposed by the utility is reasonably representative of the electing utility's ongoing operations;
+(1) test yearperiod proposed by the utility is reasonably representative of the electing utility's ongoing operations;

 (2) cutoff dates filed by the electing utility shall be the cutoff dates used in a proceeding filed under this rule;